Ways to experience Indigenous culture across Ontario

 Anishinaabe Wild Rice Experience

-Wild rice is an Indigenous food that is flavourful and full of nutrients.
-There are also many delicious ways to enjoy it.
-Get hands-on knowledge about the traditions and techniques of harvesting and preparing wild rice from a family that has been harvesting it for generations.
+Get hands-on experience in the traditions and techniques for harvesting, preparing and cooking wild rice from a family that has been harvesting it for generations.

 Location: Whitefish Lake, Nolalu